-We use the standard ViT architecture as in Dosovitskiy et al. (2020), i.e. we tokenize the input images by splitting it into patches of fixed size, and embed it to N dimension using a linear layer.
+We use the standard ViT architecture as in [14], i.e. we tokenize the input images by splitting it into patches of fixed size, and embed it to N dimension using a linear layer.
 Then we apply a number of the usual Transformer blocks, each one composed of two residual blocks, a Softmax-based self attention block, and an MLP block with GeLU activation function.
 If used, we place LayerNorm at the beginning of each residual branch (Pre-LN configuration).
-Finally, we apply the following modification to make it compatible with μ P (Yang et al., 2021):
+Finally, we apply the following modification to make it compatible with μ P [55]: